How to use an auger to dig a hole isn’t complicated.

 Gas and propane powered post diggers have pull starts.
 You would prime the engine first and then pull the rip cord, just like on a lawn mower or small outboard motor.

 Electric diggers are more rare.
-They are started with the push of a button.
+They are started with the push of a button and use batteries to power them.

 Will a Post Hole Auger Cut Through Roots?